swordow/react-scroll-box/README.md

 ## <a name="scroll-box"></a>`ScrollBox`

 Pure component that renders its children inside scrollable area.
-The only difference from `GenericScrollBox` is that default viewport element is used, so you can spcify arbitrary amount of child nodes.

 ```javascript
 <ScrollBox style={{height: '100px'}}>